 8. IDEO: Design Thinking as a Website Experience

-Industry: Design and innovation consulting
+Site: ideo.com | Industry: Design and innovation consulting

-IDEO's site mirrors the way the firm works.
-It leads with stories and process rather than credentials and service lists.
-Case studies read like narrative projects with clear problem-solution arcs.
-The "how we work" section is one of the few we've seen that actually explains methodology in plain language rather than corporate jargon.
+IDEO's site mirrors how the firm works, stories and process, not credentials and service lists.
+Case studies read as narrative projects with clear problem-solution arcs, and the "how we work" section explains methodology in plain language instead of corporate jargon.
+The underlying conversion logic is universal: build credibility through demonstrated work, not claims about it.

 Takeaway: Show the work, not the credentials.
 A portfolio of solved problems is more convincing than a list of capabilities.

-Industry: Financial infrastructure (B2B SaaS)
+Site: stripe.com Industry: Financial infrastructure (B2B SaaS)

 We keep coming back to Stripe's site because it handles extraordinary complexity (dozens of products, multiple user types, global compliance) while remaining navigable.
 It's not a consulting firm, but it belongs on this list.
 Documentation, marketing, and product pages share a coherent design system that never feels disjointed.